You’ve heard it before:

 Let’s put this into context so you get a better idea of how this can impact you.

-You also have hypothyroidism, however, and it's not being treated correctly so instead of those 2,000 calories you are burning somewhere closer to 1,800 per day.
+As a result, instead of those 2,000 calories per day, you are burning somewhere closer to 1,800 calories per day.

-Because of this, you are gaining weight and you'd like to try and lose weight.
+Because of this, you are gaining weight and you want to do something about that.

 So you decide to cut your calories down to 1,400 calories per day and you do this for 30 days.